 Uniswap v4 hook

 This is the collective LP defense path.
-You do not need every swapper on your pool to know about Immunity; the hook is the policy.
+You do not need every swapper to know about Immunity; the hook protects them automatically.

 How the hook works